 Museum of Natural and Artificial Ephemerata

 Bits of hair, an old cigarette, a bent fork.
 Are these the makings of a museum?
 At the Museum of Natural and Artificial Ephemerata, they are.
-This in-home, family-run museum in East Austin shares the stories behind these bits of overlooked curiosity.
-That bit of hair came from Elvis Presley’s head.
+This in-home, family-run museum in East Austin shares the stories behind these pieces of overlooked curiosity.
+That hair came from Elvis Presley’s head.
 The cigarette was Marilyn Monroe’s last.
-The fork is said to have bent with telekinesis.
+The fork is said to have been bent with telekinesis.
 The magic in these objects is in the stories, which owners Scott and Jen are eager to share.

 Where Did All This Weirdness Begin?

-Austin has had a reputation as a city “on the fringe” since the 1960s and 70s, when affordable living and counterculture ruled.
+Austin has had a reputation as a city “on the fringe” since the 1960s and '70s, when affordable living and counterculture ruled.
 But where did the famous catchphrase come from?

 Former Austin Community College librarian Red Wassenich didn’t intend to give the city a slogan when he called in to The Lounge Show on KOOP Radio in 2000.
 When the host asked why he was making his donation, he responded, “I don't know.
 It helps keep Austin weird."

 Red and his wife soon printed the phrase on bumper stickers, which they deliberately sold at a loss.
 Just a few years later, the community rallied around the phrase when a proposed Borders threatened the livelihood of beloved Austin bookstore BookPeople.
-Now the official slogan of the Austin Independent Business Alliance, Keep Austin Weird is a rallying cry for all the strangeness that calls the city home.
+Now the official slogan of the Austin Independent Business Alliance, Keep Austin Weird is a rallying cry for all the strangeness that calls this city home.

 Kate McDermott is a local copywriter, content writer, and cocktail enthusiast.
 She writes about and for restaurants, hotels, event companies, and more from her home in Way South Austin.